 Video of the Day

-Youth fitness trainers can help provide kids with a fun way to learn about their bodies and how activity affects their physical health.
-Trainers have knowledge about body mechanics and can teach children how to perform exercises safely.
-Proper youth training certifications verify that the instructor has undergone training on the specific needs of children, particularly how puberty and hormones affect a child's development, and the importance of strength training for bone health.
-This type of knowledge is especially important when a trainer wants to incorporate weight and strength training into a fitness plan for children.
+Youth training certifications ensure the instructor has undergone training on the specific needs of children, particularly how puberty and hormones affect a child's development, and the importance of strength training for bone health.
+This type of knowledge is especially important when a trainer wants to incorporate weight training into a fitness plan for children.

-When hiring a trainer, it’s important to find out whether his certification comes from an organization accredited by the National Commission for Certifying Agencies, or NCCA.
-These certifications have gone through a third-party credentializing process that verifies their worth.
-Some of the most well-known organizations that have received this accreditation include the National Strength and Conditioning Association, the American Council on Exercise, the American College of Sports Medicine, the National Academy of Sports Medicine and the Cooper Institute.
-Make sure that any additional child-specific training received by your trainer qualifies as a continuing education, or CE, credit by the trainer's certifying agency.
+The highest-quality certifications are typically offered by organizations that are accredited by the National Commission for Certifying Agencies, or NCCA.
+Some of the most well-known organizations that have received this accreditation include the National Strength and Conditioning Association (NSCA), the American Council on Exercise (ACE), the American College of Sports Medicine (ACSM), the National Academy of Sports Medicine (NASM) and the Cooper Institute.